 Highlights from the March 2019 UN Commission on Narcotic Drugs

-The event will host a luncheon where Australian drug policy experts will discuss: Were the 2009 targets achieved?
+At this luncheon, Australian drug policy experts discussed: Were the 2009 targets achieved?
 What changes were made over the past 10 years?
 What is the vision for the future?
 And what does this mean for Australia and Canberra?

-The event will focus specifically on public health, law reform, human rights and civil society.
+The event focused specifically on public health, law reform, human rights and civil society.